-104 GENERAL CHEMISTRY.
+- 103 GENERAL CHEMISTRY.
+F. A study of the basic principles of chemistry, with emphasis on the laws of chemical combination, theories of atomic structure and chemical bonding, the periodic law, kinetic theory, and chemical and physical equilibria.
+Laboratory.
+A high school chemistry course is strongly recommended.
+Staff. - 104 GENERAL CHEMISTRY.
 S, core.
 A continuation of 103, with emphasis on acid-base theory, reaction rates, ionic equilibria, redox reactions, electrochemistry, and nuclear chemistry.
 The laboratory work involves the systematic separation and identification of cations and anions.
 Laboratory.
 Prerequisite: 103.
-Staff.

-113 Fundamentals of Chemistry.
+Staff. - 113 Fundamentals of Chemistry.
 F. The fundamental concepts of chemical science are presented together with selected topics in descriptive chemistry.
 Emphasis will be placed on the language of chemistry, the mole concept, chemical bonding, stoichiometry, equilibrium processes, periodicity, and on selected topics from descriptive inorganic and organic chemistry.
 Laboratory.
 Prerequisite: Physics 110, 112, or high school physics.
-Mr. Vander Lugt.

-201 QUANTITATIVE ANALYSIS.
+Mr. Vander Lugt. - 201 QUANTITATIVE ANALYSIS.
 F. A study of the theory and practice of titrimetric and gravimetric methods of analysis.
 Laboratory.
 Prerequisite: 104.
-Mr. Dirkse.

-204 INTRODUCTORY THEORETICAL CHEMISTRY.
+Mr. Dirkse. - 204 INTRODUCTORY THEORETICAL CHEMISTRY.
 S. A study of the states of matter, properties of solutions, chemical kinetics, and the colloidal state.
 This course treats some of the topics also covered in Chemistry 277-278, but is designed for students who have not had Mathematics 111-112.
 Prerequisite: 201.
 Mt.
-Broene.

-253 Organo-biochemistry.
+Broene. - 253 ORGANO-BIOCHEMISTRY.
 F. A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
 Laboratory.
 Prerequisite: 104.
-Mr. Wolthuis.

-254 Organo-biochemistry.
-S. A continuation of 253, concluding with a study of the chemistry of metabolism and the application of quantitative methods to the analysis of blood components.
+Mr. Wolthuis. - 254 ORGANO-BIOCHEMISTRY.
+S. A continuation of 253, concluding with a study of the chemistry of metabolism and the

+- application of quantitative methods to the analysis of blood components.
 Laboratory.
 Prerequisite 253.
-Mr. Wolthuis.

-277 PHYSICAL CHEMISTRY.
+Mr. Wolthuis. - 277 PHYSICAL CHEMISTRY.
 F. A study of the kinetic theory as applied to gases, liquids, and solids; introduction to thermodynamics.
 Prerequisite: 104, Mathematics 112, and a high school physics course.
-Mr. Broene.

-278 PHYSICAL CHEMISTRY.
+Mr. Broene. - 278 PHYSICAL CHEMISTRY.
 S. A continuation of 277, with a study of electrochemistry, chemical thermodynamics, and kinetics.
 Laboratory.
 Prerequisite: 277.
-Mt.
-Dirkse.

-301 Organic Chemistry.
+Mr. Dirkse. - 301 ORGANIC CHEMISTRY.
 F. A detailed study of organic compounds, their synthesis and reactions, presented within the framework of modern physico-chemical theory, together with an introduction to modern methods of analysis and identification.
 Laboratory.
 Prerequisite: 104, and preferably 201.
-Mr. Piers.

-302 ORGANIC CHEMISTRY.
+Mr. Piers. - 302 ORGANIC CHEMISTRY.
 S. A continuation of 301.
 Laboratory.
 Prerequisite: 301.
-Mr. Piers.

-305 Organic Analysis.
-F. A study of qualitative and quantitative chemical and instrumental methods useful for the separation and identification of organic compounds.
+Mr. Piers. - 305 Organic Analysis, F. A study of qualitative and quantitative chemical and instrumental methods useful for the separation and identification of organic compounds.
 Selected reactions are considered in detail with respect to their mechanisms and the experimental basis for these mechanisms.
 Laboratory.
 Prerequisite: 302.
-Mr. Wolthuis.

-309 ADVANCED QUANTITATIVE ANALYSIS.
+Mr. Wolthuis. - 309 ADVANCED QUANTITATIVE ANALYSIS.
 S. A study of optical, electrometric, chromatographic, and radiochemical methods of analysis, with emphasis on their theoretical bases.
 Laboratory.
-Pre-requisites: 201, 277.
-Mr. Dirkse.

-310 ADVANCED INORGANIC CHEMISTRY.
+Prerequisites: 201, 277.
+Mr. Dirkse. - 310 ADVANCED INORGANIC CHEMISTRY.
 S. A study of the chemical elements from the standpoint of periodicity and the nature of chemical bonding.
 Crystal field theory and ligand field theory are discussed in connection with the chemistry of the transition elements.
 Laboratory.
 Prerequisite: 278.
-Mr. Van Doorne.
+Mr. Van Doorne. - 390 Senior Research.

-390 SENIOR RESEARCH.
 S. Library and laboratory research on an assigned problem.
 Open only to approved seniors majoring in chemistry.
 Staff.

-10 Introductory Radiochemistry.
-A study of natural and induced radioactivity and nuclear reactions.
-This involves basic theory as well as practical applications of radio-isotope technology to chemical systems.
-Some laboratory work.
-Prerequisite: 103.
-Mr. Broene, Mr. Vander Lugt.

-- 30 POLYMER CHEMISTRY.
-A study of the synthesis and properties of polymers and other high-molecular weight compounds.
-Prerequisite: 253 or 301.
-Mr. Van Doorne. - 31 Organic Synthesis.
-Introduction to the systematic design and execution of efficient synthesis of organic compounds and to a survey of some modern synthetic reactions in organic chemistry.
-Some laboratory work.
-Prerequisite: 301.
-Mr. Piers. - 40 Organic Chemistry in Daily Life.
-Physical science core.
-A survey of the applications of organic chemistry in everyday human experience, including a review of the historical development of organic chemistry.
-Prerequisite: high school chemistry.
-Mr. Wolthuis.
+10 INTRODUCTORY RADIOCHEMISTRY

+11 Periodicity and Inorganic Reactions

+20 Classroom Demonstrations in the Teaching of Physical Science

+21 THE EQUILIBRIUM CONCEPT IN CHEMISTRY